mzattera/v4j/docs/006/index.md

   and 'lshedy' (30).

     This is partially spotted and addressed in Cham's "Patch #2" section, regarding 'l' at the beginning of words (words like 'olchedy' escape this patch).
+Notice the other pattern ('olch-') has already been flagged as problematic above.

   - **Rule 10_l**: words ending in '-ly'.